Blendify/blender-manual/trunk/blender_docs/manual/files/data_blocks.rst

 Life Time
 =========

-Every data-block is ref-counted, when there is more than one, you can see the number of current users of a data-block to the right of its name in the UI.
+Every data-block has its usage counted (reference count), when there is more than one, you can see the number of current users of a data-block to the right of its name in the UI.

 Blender follows the general rule that unused data is eventually removed.